mauricesvay/app-health/README.md

     -   human-format for formatting numbers
     -   country-data for displaying country flags
 -   It was mostly tested with the demo app provided by Sqreen.
+-   Styles are vanilla CSS, following a BEM-ish convention

 ## Things that could be improved